MSDEVMTL/GlobalAzureBootcamp-2019/Lab6/README.md

 ## Preparation for a New Azure Pipeline

 Often when Azure function are used in a solution we want them to have their onw life cycle.
-It could be because they are use with a legacy application that doesn't really changes, or it cold be because we want to be able to deployment separatly.
+It could be because they are use with a legacy application that doesn't really changes, or it cold be because we want to be able to deployment separately.

 You can close this instance of VSCode, or just return in the other instance (the one open at the root `c:\Dev\gab2019`).

+We could use only one Yaml file and have multiple jobs define in it.
+However, for this lab we will use two different files.

-Let's create a new `build-AzFunc.yml` file at the root `gab2019` (beside the build.yaml).
+Let's create a new `build-AzFunc.yml` file at the root `gab2019` (beside the azure-pipeline.yml).
 Copy the following code and have a look to see if you understand what's happening.

 ``` yaml
 trigger: